Warehouse Racking Layout

 How do you approach the initial design?

-My aim is always to keep it simple and not over complicate the design.
-I view the building as an empty box, in which racking and shelving needs to be incorporated in a way that makes sense and creates a logical workflow.
+Our aim is always to keep it simple and not over complicate the design.
+We view the building as an empty box, in which pallet racking and shelving needs to be incorporated in a way that makes sense and creates a logical workflow.

-If you over complicate the layout, there’s a much higher chance things can go wrong.
+If you over-complicate the warehousing layout, there’s a much higher chance things can go wrong.

 That doesn’t mean that we can’t design layouts to cope with complex problems, but we always try to find the most logical and simplest solutions as these are the ones most likely to work in practice.